iterative/dvc.org/content/docs/studio/get-started.md

 the view by clicking the view name (in this case, `example-get-started`).

 A table will be generated as shown below.
 This includes metrics, hyperparameters and information about the datasets.
-All the data is flattened and neatly presented for you to evaluate and compare the experiments.
+All these values are flattened and neatly presented for you to evaluate and compare the experiments.

 ![](https://static.iterative.ai/img/studio/view_components_v2.png)